 \subsection{Solving Signed Permutation Mastermind}

-We are now ready to present our main strategy to solve signed permutation Mastermind by constructing a sequence of entropy dense queries that allows us to slide all tokens on $T$ from the root to their respective leafs.
+We are now ready to present our main strategy to solve signed permutation Mastermind by constructing a sequence of entropy dense queries that allows us to slide all tokens on $T$ from the root to their respective leaves.
 This will be done in two steps, which we call \texttt{Preprocess($T$)} and \texttt{Solve($T$)}.

 As intervals corresponding to vertices close to the root of $T$ are so large, there is initially not much room to include many colors in the same query.
-Thus the idea of the preprocessing step is to perform $\OO(n)$ simple queries, in order to move some of the tokens down the tree and thus allow the solve step to query many colors in parallel.
+Thus the idea of the preprocessing step is to perform $\OO(n)$ \emph{zero-one queries}, in order to move some of the tokens down the left side of the tree.

-\texttt{Preprocess($T$)}, see Algorithm \ref{alg:pre}, takes the tree, weighs (Definition~\ref{def:weighing}) all colors whose tokens are at the root $r$ and slides the tokens accordingly.
-Then repeats for the left child of the root $r_L$ .
-Then we recusivly apply the algorithm to the subtrees of the left two grandchildren of the root $T_{LL}$ and $T_{LR}$.
-If the tree has depth $2$ or less, we skip all the steps on vertices which do not exist.
+\texttt{Preprocess($T$)}, see Algorithm \ref{alg:pre}, takes the tree, queries (Definition~\ref{def:weighing}) all colors whose tokens are at the root $r$ and slides the tokens accordingly.
+Then repeats for the left child of the root $r_L$.
+Then we recursively apply the algorithm to the subtrees of the left two grandchildren of the root $T_{LL}$ and $T_{LR}$.
+If the tree has a depth of $2$ or less, we skip all the steps on vertices that do not exist.

-\begin{proposition} The Algorithm~\ref{alg:pre} \texttt{Preprocess($T$)} requires at most $3n_T$ zero-one queries and runs in polynomial time. \end{proposition} \begin{proof} Clearly if the depth of the tree is $\le 2$ this holds, as we make only a single zero-one query.
+\begin{proposition} The Algorithm~\ref{alg:pre} \texttt{Preprocess($T$)} requires at most $3n_T$ zero-one queries and runs in polynomial time. \end{proposition} \begin{proof} Clearly, if the depth of the tree is $\le 2$ this holds, as we make only a single zero-one query.
 Then the rest follows by induction, if we analyse the number of queries needed we see, at the root $r$ we need to query at most $n_T$ tokens, and at the left child $r_L$ we query at most $n_T/2$.
-In the left grandchildren we recurs.
-So if $a(n_T)$ is the maximum number of queries we need for \texttt{Preprocess($T$)} for a tree with $n_T$ leafs, then it holds that
+In the left grandchildren, we recur.
+So if $a(n_T)$ is the total number of queries we need for \texttt{Preprocess($T$)} for a tree with $n_T$ leafs, then it holds that

 From which follows that $a(n_T) \le 3n_T$.
 Since we only query tokens all queries we do are zero-one queries and this can be done in polynomial time concluding the proof. \end{proof}